Boosting Few-shot Fine-grained Recognition with Background Suppression and Foreground Alignment: Methodology

 As shown in Fig.~\ref{fig:FOA}, we employ the FOA module to compute the semantic correlation matrix $\hat{a}_{s|q}$, which is used to align the support feature $F_{s}$ with respect to query feature $F_{q}$.
 Formulaically, the aligned feature $F_{s|q}$ can be computed by an alignment function $\mathcal{A}(\cdot, \cdot)$ as:

-Considering that the semantic features aligned by the FOA module are no longer affected by the position deviation, we further propose a patch-level comparator called the ``Local to Local'' similarity metric, indicated by $L2L(\cdot, \cdot)$.
-As shown in Fig.~\ref{fig:L2L}, given a pair of aligned semantic features $F_{s|q}, F_{q}\in \mathbb{R}^{hw\times c}$, the total spatial similarity $L2L(F_{s|q}, F_{q})$ can be computed as follows:
+Considering that the semantic features aligned by the FOA module are no longer affected by the position deviation, we further propose a patch-level similarity metric, indicated by $L2L(\cdot, \cdot)$, which reformulates similarity measurement as a local-to-local matching process.
+As shown in Fig.~\ref{fig:L2L}, given a pair of aligned semantic features $\{F_{s|q}, F_{q}\}\in \mathbb{R}^{hw\times c}$, the $L2L$ metric can be formulated as a general function of $F_{s|q}$ and $F_{q}$: